- Things to Do

 Hungry yet?
 We’re just getting started.
 Here's 20 Galveston Restaurants Open For Outdoor Dining.

 Lounge by a swimming pool at a luxurious hotel, greet the morning sunrise with a cup of coffee on a patio overlooking the beach or stretch out your legs in your own spacious private rental.
 Galveston Island has no shortage of spectacular places you can stay with 5,000 hotel rooms and 3,000 vacation rentals of all sizes and budgets.
 The Tremont House, located in the heart of the Strand, and the Grand Galvez have both upscale accommodations and an abundance of historic charm.
 Meanwhile, The San Luis Resort, Spa & Conference Center and the Moody Gardens Hotel, Spa & Convention Center, with their sparkling pools and upscale guest rooms, are high-end resorts that are just the places to stay when you’re looking to treat yourself.

 Regardless of where you choose to stay, you’ll find yourself on Island Time before you know it.

 While the soft sands and mellow winds of Galveston Island will have you feeling relaxed, there’s no reason you have to keep things low-key throughout your stay here.
 In fact, there’s plenty for you thrill-seekers out there.
-Take in the ultimate bird’s-eye view from thousands of feet above terra firma with Skydive Galveston, or go on an aerial tour of the island with Galveston Helicopters.
+Take in the ultimate bird’s-eye view with an aerial tour of the island with Galveston Helicopters.
 Choose several excursions, such as the seven-minute Great Value Beach Tour that gives you a picturesque overlook of the island’s beaches or the Sunset Tour, an excursion that makes for a romantic end to a day well spent.